 The base compensation shall be a fixed amount determined by the Board on an annual basis based on the CEO's qualification and experience.
-In addition, the CEO's base compensation shall be consistent with market standards and practices and shall take into account compensation payable by peer industrial companies to individuals with similar roles and responsibilities.
+In addition, the CEO's base compensation shall be consistent with market standards and practices and shall take into account compensation payable by peer industrial companies to individuals with similar roles and responsibilities considering the Company's ownership structure as a controlled company and the total compensation package.